splash-img-tpt

 • Walking around without shoes and socks on so that your feet have direct contact with the floor or contaminated water sources like rivers and lakes.

-You should be aware that parasites are easily transmissible.
-For example, someone with a parasite who doesn't wash their hands after using the bathroom can transfer tiny parasite particles to anything they come into contact with (i.e. touching doors when entering or leaving somewhere, picking up items at the grocery store and putting them back down, etc).
+For example, someone with a parasite who doesn't wash their hands after using the bathroom can transfer tiny parasite particles to anything they come into contact with (i.e., touching doors when entering or leaving somewhere, picking up items at the grocery store and putting them back down, etc.).
 However, check with the CDC to see what parasites are endemic to your region or where you've traveled.
 It's impossible for someone to transmit a parasite to you unless they are infected with one already.

 Symptoms of a Parasite